 DO Wash Your Hands

 Wash your hands with soap and warm water as soon as you arrive.
 Don’t wait to be told; just say hello and head over to the kitchen sink or bathroom to clean your hands.
-Germs can be hazardous to infants, so be vigilant about cleaning your hands.
+Germs can be hazardous to infants, so be vigilant about washing your hands.

 DO Clean Something

-In the days and weeks after my daughters were born, the nicest thing people did for me was clean my house.
+The days and weeks after my daughters were born, the nicest thing people did for me was clean my house.
 I absolutely loved having folks wash the dishes, sweep and vacuum, fold laundry or wipe down surfaces for me.
 I was exhausted.
 The last thing I wanted to do in those postpartum days was clean, so I appreciated these acts of service very much!

 DO Offer to Watch the Baby So Parents Can Sleep